MichaelBui/strixhalo-homelab/Guides/VM-iGPU-Passthrough.md

 This guide seems to work for Strix Halo:
 https://github.com/isc30/ryzen-gpu-passthrough-proxmox

-This is mostly tied to Proxmox, but should still be applicable to regular systems with QEMU installed.
+This is mostly tied to Proxmox (version 8 or higher), but should still be applicable to other distros with QEMU installed.

 ### Configuration
 ```bash